5 from 27 votes

 Refer to the recipe card for the full list of ingredients and measurements!

-• fresh spinach – I used fresh spinach but you can also use frozen!
-Regardless of whether you use fresh or frozen, the measurements will remain exactly the same.
+• fresh spinach – I used fresh spinach but you can also use frozen.

-• artichoke hearts quartered (1 can) – I prefer using the canned, quartered type.
+• artichoke hearts – I prefer using the canned, quartered type.
 Make sure to drain them thoroughly before chopping and adding it into the mixture.
-You can also use frozen artichokes; if you choose to do so, thaw them properly and drain them thoroughly to avoid excess moisture.
+If using frozen artichokes, thaw properly and drain thoroughly to avoid excess moisture.

 • cream cheese – Bring your cream cheese to room temperature before mixing your ingredients!
 This will allow for a creamier dip and make it easier to mix everything together

-Top with more grated mozzarella and parmesan cheese.
-Bake in a preheated 400F oven for 15-20 minutes until the dip and cheese is bubbling and looks golden brown.
-Broil for the last 5 minutes of baking to get the cheese extra golden and crispy!
+Bake! – Preheat the oven to 400F.
+Add the dip to a wide, oven safe baking dish, then top with the rest of the mozzarella and parmesan cheese.
+Bake in the center rack of the oven for 15-20 minutes until the dip and cheese is bubbling and golden brown, broiling for the last 5 minutes of baking to get the cheese extra golden and crispy!

 PRO TIPS